Lusitano G.C.: Campo Estrela

 The Campo Estrela was inaugurated June 15, 1914.
-It is the fourth oldest football pitch in the country still existing, only surpassed by the Bessa (1911) and the Campo da Constituição (1912) both in Oporto and by the Tapadinha in Lisbon, opened in the same year of 1914.
+It is the third oldest football pitch in the country still existing, only surpassed by the Bessa (1911) and the Campo da Constituição (1912) both in Oporto.

 The stadium is a landmark of Évora and contrarily to popular belief not only associated with Lusitano.
 The genesis of its construction is umbilically linked to the outbreak of sport in the city and was the first permanent site dedicated to the practice of athletic sports, as it was called.
 The construction initiative came from the Ateneu Sport Eborense, founded 15 June 1913 by a group of athletes who had left Sport Vitória Académico and who leased the site for fifteen years to install a football and athletics facility (to a lesser extent shooting and equestrianism).
 Over the years football clearly surpassed all other sports.
 In 1922 the Ateneu folded and its president, Emídio Crujeira de Carvalho, handed over all its assets and sports equipment to Lusitano, thereby terminating the lease.
 In 1926 the site was leased by another club, the Ginásio Club Eborense and suffered some abandonment.
-This club also folded 2 years latter and Lusitano started leasing the Campo Estrela for its participation in the Campeonato de Portugal.
+This club also folded 2 years later and Lusitano started leasing the Campo Estrela for its participation in the Campeonato de Portugal.

 In 1931, former president and lawyer Mário Ribeiro de Lemos planned an operation for the purchase of the Campo Estrela for 30,000 PTE.
 The money came directly from the pocket of Mário Ribeiro de Lemos and as soon as the public deed was executed on 3 February 1931, recovery, enlargement and improvement works started immediately over four years.
 In 1935 it was completely unrecognizable.
 The pitch was excellent and two locker rooms had been built, with 4 showers each, and a third on for the referees to be isolated from the players.
 A national innovation.
 There was a storage room to store various materials.
 Six rows of wooden benches with a capacity of more than 300 people in a length of more than 60 meters, which were completed by structures for the opening of 18 cabins.
 It was by far the best field in the Alentejo and one of the best in Portugal.